Pennsylvania Full Tort Auto Insurance Explained

 What are the Benefits of Choosing a Full Tort Option?

-All motor vehicle owners in Pennsylvania must prove they have “financial responsibility” to be able to register their vehicles.
-Financial responsibility means that as an owner of a motor vehicle you are able to pay for damages caused by you or another driver in the event that you are involved in an accident.
+All motor vehicle owners in Pennsylvania must prove they can financially responsible to be able to register their vehicles.
+It means that as an owner of a motor vehicle you can pay for any damages that could be caused by you or another driver in the event that you are involved in an accident.
 There are several ways that you can demonstrate that you are financially responsible.
 A driver may choose to buy insurance covering personal injury claims.
 Alternatively, another way that drivers are able to prove that they are financially responsible is to make a certification to the Pennsylvania Department of Transportation that in the event that you are involved in an accident and there are injuries you can pay for up to $15,000 for injuries to one person in one accident, $30,000 for injuries to more than one person in one accident, and for $5,000 in damages to someone else’s property.
 However, most people do not have this amount of cash in their bank accounts and for them the only way to prove financial responsibility is through purchasing insurance.

 Under the full tort option, if you are involved in an accident and it was deemed to not be your fault, then you will be able to recover for all of your damages and not just for the economic damages.
 Generally, economic damages can be summarized as those damages that you have to pay money for.
 Some examples of economic damages can include doctors visits, missed time from work, emergency room visits, medical tests, as well as almost every conceivable economic loss you might sustain.
 In addition to the economic damages that can be recovered by an injured motorist, under the full tort option a person may be able to recover for pain and suffering injuries as well.
 This is considered the greatest benefit of the full tort system because at times pain and suffering injuries can be even more severe and long term.